Nestle says cuts deforestation in its cocoa supply chain

 Nestle sources nearly 80% of its cocoa directly in Ivory Coast and Ghana and expects to finish mapping its direct supply chain by October.
 It aims to have 100% sustainable cocoa sourcing in its confectionary products by 2025.

 The company undertook the mapping as part of its pledges under the Cocoa and Forests initiative (CFI), an agreement to end deforestation signed at the 2017 U.N.
-Climate Change Conference by Ivory Coast, Ghana and 24 cocoa trading firms and chocolate makers, including Ferrero, Lindt, Mondelez, Olam and Cargill [ABNO.UL].
+Climate Change Conference by Ivory Coast, Ghana and 24 cocoa trading firms and chocolate makers, including Ferrero, Lindt, Mondelez , Olam and Cargill.

 “We have made good progress across all the primary objectives we set out under our CFI action plan,” Alexander von Maillot, Head of Confectionery at Nestlé, said in a statement.